Overview

 1. Removed resources to keep this page focused on conversations only

-2. Renamed the section to “School Chats” for clearer purpose
+2. Renamed the section to "School Chats" instead of 'Student-led' for clearer purpose

 Design Concept